encoredev/encore/docs/deploy/infra.md

 * High availability mode with automatic failover (via disk replication to multiple zones)

 #### Pub/Sub
-When using [Pub/Sub][encore-pubsub], Encore provisions [GCP Pub/Sub][gcp-pubsub] topics and subscriptions.
+When using [Pub/Sub](/docs/primitives/pubsub), Encore provisions [GCP Pub/Sub][gcp-pubsub] topics and subscriptions.
 Additionally, Encore automatically creates and configures dead-letter topics.

 #### Caching
-When using [Caching][encore-caching], Encore provisions [GCP Memorystore for Redis][gcp-redis] clusters.
+When using [Caching](/docs/primitives/caching), Encore provisions [GCP Memorystore for Redis][gcp-redis] clusters.

 The machine type is chosen as the smallest available that supports auto-scaling (5GiB memory, with one read replica).
 You can freely change the machine type yourself to handle larger scales.